qiscus/qiscus-sdk-web-core/docs/index.md

 })
 ```

-For further detail on premise information you can contact us [link contact.us@qiscus.com].
+For further detail on premise information you can [contact us](mailto:contact.us@qiscus.com).

 > **Note**: